jsiegenthaler/homebridge-eosstb/README.md

 1. Information service (Name, model, serial number of the accessory)
 2. Television service (for controlling the TV accessory)
 3. Speaker service (for the controlling the TV accessory volume)
 4. Input service.
-The input (TV channels) utilise one service per input.
+The input (TV channels) utilises one service per input.
 The maximum possible channels (inputs) are thus 100 - 3 = 97.
 However, the more services you have, the slower the plugin loads.
-So I have limited the inputs to maximum 50, but you can override this in the config.
+So, I have limited the inputs to maximum 50, but you can override this in the config.
 The inputs are hard limited to 90 inputs.

 ### Web App Controllers Take Over Sometimes
 The eosstb plugin emulates the TV service web app.
 If the web app is started on a web browser on a laptop or PC, the backend systems may prefer the web app to HomeKit, and disconnect HomeKit from the mqtt session.
 The best thing to do is not use the web app.
 The mqtt session will try and reconnect if it gets disconnected.